 Each year a spiritual theme and focus will be chosen for our school community.
-The selected phrase or statement will give us the opportunity to better recognize and come toknow our God and each other.
-This year, our theme reflects the recognition of our hundredth year as a school.
-We connect this theme to Matthew 5:16.
-Let your light so shine before men, that they may see your good works and give glory to your Father who is in heaven.
+The selected phrase or statement will give us the opportunity to better recognize and come to know our God and each other.
+This year, our theme reflects the mission of our school as we learn and lead.
+We connect this theme to Romans 12:2-3 "Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
+For by the grace given to me I say to everyone among you not to think of himself more highly than he ought to think, but to think with sober judgment, each according to the measure of faith that God has assigned.")